Ali-A

+Career

+Aiken vlogs about his day-to-day life and travels.

 When new installments to the Call of Duty video game franchise are announced, Aiken covers known information about the games, giving viewers in-depth reviews.
 Once the games are released, he creates video game walkthrough series on the games, demonstrating to viewers how to complete the new Call of Duty game.

 Public image and influence

 Relationship with YouTube networks

 Aiken signed with the YouTube multi-channel network (MCN), Polaris, in October 2013.
 Currently he is signed on with the MCN StyleHaul on both his Ali-A and More Ali-A channels.
 Other notable YouTubers within the network include both of Daniel Middleton's YouTube channels and KSI.
 According to Socialblade's statistics, both of Aiken's YouTube channels are within the top 50 in the network.

 Supporting programs

-During 2016, Aiken teamed up with other large YouTube content creators within the United Kingdom teamed up with Mattessons as part of a campaign to teach young people basic programming skills.
-The campaign resulted in over 13 million views on YouTube and lead to over 24,000 youth learning basic programming skills in the programming language Python.

 Aiken co-hosted NCS Yes Live 2016 on 29 March in the London Roundhouse.
 The event celebrates the "impact young people's social change projects have had on local communities."